Yan Gomes Player Props: Cubs vs. Yankees

 Yan Gomes At The Plate

-- Gomes has four doubles, eight home runs and nine walks while batting .264.
+- Gomes has four doubles, eight home runs and nine walks while hitting .258.

-- Gomes has had at least one RBI in 39.6% of his games this season (21 of 53), with more than one RBI five times (9.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- In 61.1% of his 54 games this season, Gomes has picked up at least one hit.
+He's also had nine multi-hit games.

+- Looking at the 54 games he has played this season, he's hit a home run in seven of them (13.0%), and in 4.1% of his trips to the plate.

-- He has scored in 21 games this year (39.6%), including multiple runs in four games.
+- He has scored in 21 of 54 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.